Sangdol/active-app-memory-jxa/README.md

 Story
 ===

-I use [BetterTouchTool](https://folivora.ai/) and HammerSpoon to open applications with keyboard shortcuts.
+I use [BetterTouchTool](https://folivora.ai/) to open applications with keyboard shortcuts.
 I sometimes want to open different applications with a shortcut depending on what I work on.

 I wrote these scripts to dynamically designate the application that I want to open with a keyboard shortcut.

-In hindsight, I could do it more easily with HammerSpoon, but I didn't use HammerSpoon when I wrote it.

 Scripts
 ===